Article 1. The Organizer

 The organization is responsible for supplying water to each competitor.
 Each participant must manage their own daily water intake according to the scheduled water distribution schedules / places.
 Water will not be supplied at any other time.

-Normal stage: 12 liters per person per day
+Normal stage: 10 liters of average per person per day

 • 2 liters before departure